 What cleaning products might be helpful for my janitorial team?

-Janitorial products include all types of cleaning supplies.
-While some cleaning products are likely used almost every day, there are others that you may want to have onhand that may not be needed as often.
+Janitorial supplies include all types of cleaning products.
+While some cleaning products are likely used almost every day, there are others that you may want to have on hand that may not be needed as often.
 Common cleaning products include mild soaps and cleaners, garbage bags, sweepers, mops, and brooms.
 On certain occasions, however, your team may need more specific janitorial products to get the job done.
 For example, for certain types of cleanup jobs, professional grade cleansers or even diluted bleach may be needed to remove stubborn debris and then to disinfect the area.
 Additionally, heavy duty floor machines and more powerful vacuums can definitely come in handy for dealing with a heavier buildup of dirt or debris or for a more deep clean.

 What janitorial products can help keep my team safe?